michaelJwilson/surveysim/doc/tutorial.md

     (surveysim --resume ${SIM_ARGS}) || break
 done
 ```
-Look for complete examples of automation scripts using different scheduling
-strategies in the `surveysim/bin/` directory.
+Look for complete examples of automation scripts in the `surveysim/bin/` directory.

 ## Directory Organization

 If you run simulations with different weather (random seed) or scheduling strategies, it is a good idea to keep the outputs separate by redefining the `$DESISURVEY` environment variable.
-To save some time, you can reuse the ephemerides and scheduler files generated when `surveyplan` is run for the first time in a new output directory, since these do depend on the random seed or survey strategy.
+To save some time, you can reuse the ephemerides and scheduler files generated when `surveyinit` is run for the first time in a new output directory, since these do depend on the random seed or survey strategy.
 For example:
 ```
 mkdir output2
 cd output2